Idriz4work/Cube3dd/README.md

    make
    ```
 ### Running the game
-The game requires a map file, which holds information about the map, which the game should load
+The game requires a map file, which holds information about the map, which the game should load<br/>
-The repository comes prepared with some maps, in the "maps" folder
+The repository comes prepared with some maps, in the "maps" folder<br/>
-Maps have to satisfy certain requirements, which the program will complain about if invalid
+Maps have to satisfy certain requirements, which the program will complain about if invalid<br/>

 Different ways of running the game:
 1. Quick Run: